 And while many of us spent the spring of 2020 downloading Zoom backgrounds, Amelia Rampe of TheKitchn.com tested several methods of washing and drying greens to find the most effective, energy-efficient, and convenient technique.
 She found that the ice bath method removed the least grit (and was, perhaps unsurprisingly, unpleasantly cold).
 Filling the entire sink with water and immersing the greens was wasteful of water.
 The winner: Filling a salad spinner with water (or a baking soda solution) and greens, letting them sit for a bit, then pouring off the water, rinsing, and spinning dry.

-It’s important to dry greens very well before storing in the fridge to prevent wilting and rotting.
 Of all the drying methods (wringing out in a towel, air drying on a baking pan, shaking violently while dancing the Hula, or using a salad spinner), the spinner removed the most water the quickest.
 Here’s a popular stainless steel salad spinner.

 How to Choose and Store Leafy Greens